 The I.B.M. is divided into local chapters commonly referred to as Rings.
 Together, these Rings create the international organization.

 What is the I.B.M. and I.B.M.
 Ring #199?

 The International Brotherhood of Magicians is the world’s largest organization for magicians and magic enthusiasts boasting over 14,000 members worldwide.
 Members share a common interest in promoting, performing, learning and advancing the performance art of magic.
 A brief history of the I.B.M. and Ring #199 may be found here.

 Do I need to be a magician to attend meetings?

-No. I.B.M.
-Ring #199 welcomes anyone with a sincere interest in the performance art of magic.
-Our Ring includes members who are magic enthusiasts, collectors, historians, and beginner as well as part-time and full-time performers.
+No. The Raleigh Magic Club welcomes anyone with a sincere interest in the performance art of magic.
+Our Club includes members who are magic enthusiasts, collectors, historians, and beginner as well as part-time and full-time performers.

 Do I need to be a member of the I.B.M. to join the Ring?

 Yes.
 Ring members are required to join the national organization.
 However, you may attend up to three meetings as a guest before opting to join the national organization.
 National membership information can be found at www.magician.org.
 Youth membership is included in the lesson fees.